harrelfe/blogdown/content/post/principles.md

 The statistical method is more than an array of techniques.
 The statistical method is a mode of thought; it is sharpened thinking; it is power.
 <br><br>
 William Edwards Deming, International Statistical Institute Meeting, Sept 1953
+<br><br>
+Science is not about falsifying hypotheses.
+Science is about determining what component of a set of observations are reproducible, and then trying to determine the mechanism or rule to explain those observations... again, reasoning from data, not by starting with an axiom.
+<br><br>
+<a href="https://twitter.com/davidjglassMD/status/1186074984701145088">David J Glass</a>
 </p>

 -----